mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/tutorials/project-administrator/index.md

 In the Kommander UI, do the following:

-1. Select _Default Workspace_ in the header drop-down.
+1. Select a _Workspace_ in the header drop-down.
 2. Select _Projects_ and select or create the project to grant access to.
 3. Select the _Policies_ tab.